Fariznt/cab-utils/README.md

 -dont let register before checking box
 -edit button for profiel, deleting profile
 -do some editing for background image
--Make seat_signal.css inherit from profile and also fix the blue buttons together

--make utils.py for seatsignal app
--enforce signal cap and duplicates client/frontend (rn, when u add duplicate, it adds n+1 duplicates) -fix imgur not working either
+-Make seat_signal.css inherit from profile and also fix the blue buttons together -enforce signal cap and duplicates client/frontend (rn, when u add duplicate, it adds n+1 duplicates) -fix imgur not working either
 -refactor tasks.py for scale: have only one running regardless of seat signals, and let it check all people's signals through ONE api call to C@B instead of linearly scaling with signals (note that i havent verified that deletion carries over to the background task. in refactor, make sure that signals checked are based on current existent objects for model seatsignal, so that it does)